-The legal basis for the compilation of Environment Goods and Services Sector statistics is under EU Regulation (EU) 691/2011 and its amendment in EU Regulation (EU) 538/2014.
+The legal basis for the compilation of Environment Goods and Services Sector statistics is under EU Regulation (EU) 691/2011 and its amendments.
 This provides a framework for the development of various types of environmental accounts (also called modules).
 Other modules cover air emissions, economy wide material flow accounts, energy accounts, environmental protection expenditure and environment taxes accounts.
 In addition to these mandatory modules, there are two voluntary environmental accounts on forest accounts and environmental subsidies and similar transfers.